 The Municipality has an obligation to rehabilitate its landfill sites in terms of its license stipulations.
 Provision is made for this obligation based on the net present value of cost.
-The cost factors as determined have been applied and projected at an inflation rate of 5% (2012: 5.5%) and discounted to the present value:
+The cost factors as determined have been applied and projected at an inflation rate of 6% (2014: 6%) and discounted to the present value at the long-term treasury bond rate adjusted for specific risk factors as stated below.